 Leyla Isik, Principal Investigator

-Leyla is the Clare Boothe Luce Assistant Professor of Cognitive Science at Johns Hopkins University, and holds a secondary appointment in the department of Biomedical Engineering.
+Leyla is the Clare Boothe Luce Assistant Professor of Cognitive Science at Johns Hopkins University, and holds appointments in the department of Biomedical Engineering and Kavli Neuroscience Discovery Institute.
+Her main research interests are in understanding the cognitive and neural basis of dynamic, social vision, and how we might implement these abilities in AI systems.
 Before joining JHU, Leyla was a postdoc at MIT and Harvard in the Center for Brains, Minds, and Machines, where she worked with Nancy Kanwisher and Gabriel Kreiman.
 She received her PhD from MIT where she was advised by Tomaso Poggio, and was an undergraduate right here at JHU.

 Emalie McMahon, PhD Student